6 Tips to Help You Stick With Your Diet and Fitness PlansAug 03, 2023

 Knowing what you are and aren’t doing can help you stay on top of your progress toward goals.
 Make sure you avoid the common pitfall of using extra steps or calories burned to justify a diet-wrecking splurge.
 Today’s activity trackers can help you monitor more than steps and calories.
 They can tell you if you are doing moderate or vigorous exercise, the quality of your sleep, and monitor your vital signs.

 They can also keep track of your activity over a period of time.
-So, if you miss a fitness goal today in your workouts, you can look back and see how you killed it yesterday (Top on our list of latest online workouts are now even more accessible with the Sleek Ballet Fitness App Of course, that doesn’t mean you should make a habit of seesawing back and forth between active days and binge-watching Netflix.
-Your plan should include consistent exercise.
+So, if you miss a fitness goal today in your workouts, you can look back and see how you killed it yesterday.
+Many online fitness methods now keep track of your workout progress for you.
+You can set up prompts, goals and reminders to help keep you accountable.
+You can compare what's on offer and learn a bit more about the latest online fitness trends HERE.
+Our favourite is still the Sleek Ballet Fitness App of course!

 3. Clean Your Pantry

 Whether you have changed eating habits to embrace healthier options or to lose weight, cleaning your pantry and refrigerator can help you stay on track.
 After all, if the first thing you see when you open the door is a towering stack of cookie packages and chips, you are probably going to reach for them.
 Think out of sight, out of mind here.

 This can be a challenge in households with small children or family members who have not embraced the new food trends.
 Although everyone can benefit from establishing healthy eating habits, it’s not realistic to assume they will all go willingly.
 Relocate the less healthy options to lower shelves for little ones so they can have easy access and you won’t be tempted to pilfer their treats.